kubos/kubos/examples/udp-service-client/README.md

 port = 8082
 ```

-Where
+Where:
 - `query_file` specifies the file containing the GraphQL request to be sent
 - `[host]` specifies the IP address and port the client should use to send and listen from
 - `[service]` specifies the IP address and port of the service to query

 ## Running